-1. Turn the adjustment nut counterclockwise to loosen the cable adjustment (Figure 29).
+Turn the adjustment nut counterclockwise to loosen the cable adjustments (Figure 25).

-- 1. Handle (left side)
+Handle (left side)

-- 4. Turn the nut clockwise to tighten the adjustment.

-- Adjustment nut 2.

-Turn the nut 5.

-counterclockwise to loosen the adjustment.

-- 3. Self-propel-drive cable - 2.
-Adjust the tension on the cable (Figure 29) by pulling it back or pushing it forward and holding that position.
+- Adjustment nut - 4.
+Turn the nut clockwise to tighten the adjustment. - Turn the nut counterclockwise to loosen the adjustment. - 3.
+Self-propel-drive cables - 2.
+Adjust the tension on the cables (Figure 25) by pulling them back or pushing them forward and holding that position.

-Note: Push the cable toward the engine to increase the traction; pull the cable away from the engine to decrease the traction.
+Note: Push the cables toward the engine to increase the traction; pull the cables away from the engine to decrease the traction.

-Turn the adjustment nut clockwise to tighten the 3. cable adjustment.
+Turn the adjustment nut clockwise to tighten the cable adjustments.